 FAMINE: Prenatal under-nutrition exposure and adult mortality

-Additionally we also estimate the war-related (both famine and non-famine) excess mortality during the last stage of the Second World War in the Netherlands (1944-1945).
+Additionally we also estimated the war-related (both famine and non-famine) excess mortality during the last stage of the Second World War in the Netherlands (1944-1945).

 Share